PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-  <b>Here we will see which of the two adapters is an Internal NIC and which one is External NIC.</b><br /><br />
+  <b>Here we will see which of the two adapters is an Internal NIC and which one is an External NIC.</b><br /><br />
 <img width="1677" alt="NIC Adapters" src="https://user-images.githubusercontent.com/117952272/206579161-6e95da1f-f01f-4b34-a7b7-645e255b2648.png">

 <br />
 <br />
 <br/>
-<b>This is the Ethernet2 NIC status states that the following network adapter is connected to the internet through ATT DNS server and has the IPv4 address of 10.0.2.15<b><br /><br />
+<b>This is the Ethernet2 NIC status states that the following network adapter is connected to the internet through the ATT DNS server and has the IPv4 address of 10.0.2.15<b><br /><br />
 <img width="1677" alt="Ethernet2 NIC" src="https://user-images.githubusercontent.com/117952272/206580367-a306617c-c1ae-43d3-a093-a7089d3f4dc2.png">
 <br />
 <br />